Slack vs Microsoft Teams: Which Tool is Best for YOUR Team?

 Administration and Compliance

-Brosix’s enterprise toolkit offers businesses a highly granular level of control and compliance.
+Brosix’s rich administrative features afford businesses a highly granular level of control and compliance.

 Take Features Control, as an example.
 With the ability to tailor features on an individual or group level, Brosix allows you to create a custom team network.
 This helps you more effectively define or meet an internal communications policy, or just target inefficiency.
 Contact Management and Chat Room Controls further allow you to individualize the user experience.